KimberlyModeste/Tycoon/README.md

 # Rules
 ## Titles
-Commoner - Everyone is a Commoner in the beginning of the game.
+Commoner: Everyone is a Commoner in the beginning of the game.
-Tycoon - Someone who gets rid of their cards first.
+Tycoon: Someone who gets rid of their cards first.
 Has to give two of their cards to the beggar.
-Rich - Someone who gets rid of their cards second.
+Rich: Someone who gets rid of their cards second.
 Has to give one of their cards to the poor.
-Poor - Someone who gets rid of their cards third.
+Poor: Someone who gets rid of their cards third.
 Has to give their best cards to the rich.
-Beggar - Loser of the round.
+Beggar: Loser of the round.
 Has to give 2 of their best cards to the Tycoon.

 ## Turns
 - The First person to play determines how many cards others play.
 Ex.
 If the first player plays a single card then all players must play single cards.
 If they play pairs then all others play pairs.
 Same with more cards.